TERREMEMBER/znbase/docs/content/stable/architecture/transactions/explicit-locking.md

 {{< note title="Note" >}}

-Unlike PostgreSQL, the operations on a previously locked row do not currently block in YugabyteDB until the transaction holding a lock finishes.
+Unlike PostgreSQL, the operations on a previously locked row do not currently block in ZNbaseDB until the transaction holding a lock finishes.
 This work is planned and will be the behavior in a future release.

 {{</note >}}